b00y0h/Bobby.tmbundle/README.md

     cd ~/"Library/Application Support/TextMate/Bundles/"
     git clone git://github.com/b00y0h/Bobby.tmbundle.git
     osascript -e 'tell app "TextMate" to reload bundles'

+### Set Project-wide variable

+The way to do this is currently a little secret but if you deselect everything in the project drawer, then click the info (circled I) button, a panel will appear where you can set variables.

+Create a variable called `MY_LOCALIZE` and set it to whatever you need.

 (Original instructions stolen from the [GitHub Bundle](http://github.com/drnic/github-tmbundle/tree/master).)